 Note that it is critical for these three utilities to coincide.
 All governing entities must receive staking rewards for them to govern in a way that maximizes usage.
 All governing entities must have their funds used as collateral for them to govern in a way that minimizes security risks.
-To this end, API3 will have a single staking pool.
-Staking API3 tokens in this pool will grant representation and staking rewards, but at the same time, the staked tokens will be used as collateral to pay out insurance claims as needed.
+To this end, API3 has a single staking pool.
+Staking API3 tokens in this pool grants representation and staking rewards, but at the same time, the staked tokens will be used as collateral to pay out valid service coverage claims as needed.